shakacode/react_on_rails/README.md

 For server rendering, if you wish to return multiple HTML strings from a generator function, you may return an Object from your generator function with a single top level property of `renderedHtml`.
 Inside this Object, place a key called `componentHtml`, along with any other needed keys.
 An example scenario of this is when you are using side effects libraries like [React Helmet](https://github.com/nfl/react-helmet).
 Your Ruby code will get this Object as a Hash containing keys componentHtml and any other custom keys that you added:
 { renderedHtml: { componentHtml, customKey1, customKey2} }

+Note: The functionality in the above paragraph requires the use of our new `react_component_hash` method.
+Said functionality in our `react_component` method is now deprecated.

 ### Rails Context and Generator Functions
 When you use a "generator function" to create react components (or renderedHtml on the server), or you used shared redux stores, you get two params passed to your function that creates a React component: